hackclub/hackclub/workshops/pcb_level_2/README.md

 Others, like the switch, were found by searching for the part number, `1187A`, through the footprint window.

 Lastly, some components like the USB-C Receptacle can be weird.
 While there are hundreds of different manufacturers of USB-C ports and receptacles, there are only a few common designs.
-However, there is no way to confirm which part uses which design (without manually checking each dimension), so in this case, I went backwards - first picking the KiCAD footprint that I liked, and then finding that part of JLCPCB, which happens to be the `7010ASV`.
+However, there is no way to confirm which part uses which design without manually checking each dimension, so I just used the popular `HRO_TYPE-C-31-M-12`.

 ---